konikasanyal2/Udacity-Catalog-demo/README.md

 Utilize playwright methods to validate UI result with API response

 **Positive Test Case**

-**Scenario:** Validate Search Functionality  :- 1.Given the application is loaded successfully
+**Scenario:** Validate Search Functionality  :-

+1.Given the application is loaded successfully
 2.And user search for "Testing"
 3.And user clicks on "Skill" Dropdown
 4.When user search for "Automation testing" in Skill Dropdown
 5.Then user sees results matching the search term in the UI
 6.And user fetch search results from the API

-7.Then the UI results should match the API results
+**Expected Behaviour :** Then the UI results should match the API results

-**Procedure :**
-Capture and store results in the uiResults property of the World instance.
-Store the API response in the apiResults property of the World instance Implement assertions to compare the number of results and details (titles, descriptions) from uiResults and apiResults stored in the World instance.
-Use assertions to check if each UI result corresponds correctly to the API result.

 **Negative Test Case**

 **Scenario:** Invalid Search with No Results

 1.Given the application is loaded successfully
 2.When user search for "NonExistentTerm"

-3.Then user should see a "No results found" message
+**Expected Behaviour :** Then user should see a "No results found" message

+**Testing ALgo Used :**
+1. Navigate to Udacity Catalog page and perform Search functionality.
+2. Capture and store results in the uiResults property.
+3. Store the API response in the apiResults property.
+4. Implement assertions to compare the number of results and details (titles, descriptions) from uiResults and apiResults.

+**Expected :** Use assertions to check if each UI result corresponds correctly to the API result.

 **FrameWork Description :**